 The Fujifilm X100V is good for travel photography.
 While it's pretty big for a point-and-shoot, its compact fixed-lens design is still much smaller than most interchangeable-lens cameras and makes it easy to travel with.
-Out-of-the-box image quality is excellent, and the camera performs well in low light thanks to good high ISO performance and a wide-aperture lens.
-The lens has a built-in ND filter, meaning you can use a wider aperture or slower shutter speed on brighter days.
-Its fixed 35mm-equivalent focal length forces you to move around to properly compose your shots, which some people may prefer, though it isn't as versatile as a fixed zoom lens for farther-away subjects.
-Unfortunately, the camera isn't the most comfortable due to its small handgrip.
-It isn't fully weather-sealed unless you purchase separate sealing accessories for its lens.
+Out-of-the-box image quality is excellent, and the camera performs well in low light thanks to its wide-aperture lens and good noise handling.
+The lens also has a built-in ND filter, so you can use a wider aperture or slower shutter speed on brighter days.
+Its fixed 35mm-equivalent focal length is well-suited to street scenes and everyday subjects, though it isn't as versatile as a fixed zoom lens for farther-away subjects.
+Unfortunately, the camera's ergonomics can take some getting used to.
+Also, while it's mostly weather-sealed, you need to purchase separate accessories for its lens to fully protect against moisture and dust.

 The Fujifilm X100V is great for landscape photography.
 Out-of-the-box image quality is amazing, with fantastic noise handling capability and great dynamic range to capture more detail in high-contrast landscapes.
 The camera also feels solidly built and is partially weather-sealed, though you need to purchase extra accessories to get full weather-sealing.
-The built-in ND filter on the lens gives you a bit of extra leeway in widening aperture or slowing down shutter speed in bright environments.
-Unfortunately, the camera isn't especially comfortable, but its compact and lightweight design make it easy to take on hikes or to remote shooting locations.
+The built-in ND filter on the lens gives you a bit of extra leeway in widening the aperture or slowing down the shutter speed in bright environments.
+Unfortunately, the camera's ergonomics aren't the greatest, given its smaller size, but it's fairly portable to take on hikes or to remote shooting locations.

 The Fujifilm X100V is pretty good for sports and wildlife photography, though this isn't its intended use.
 While it has a reasonably fast burst rate, and its autofocus system is decent overall, it can struggle to keep faster subjects in focus.
-Its fixed focal-length prime lens isn't well-suited to shooting far-away subjects like players on a field or skittish wildlife.
+Its fixed focal length prime lens isn't well-suited to shooting far-away subjects like players on a field or skittish wildlife.
 It can also be a little uncomfortable to use for extended periods due to its small handgrip.
-On the upside, though it doesn't have the largest image buffer, it can clear it pretty quickly, so you can fire off extended bursts without long interruptions.
+Also, while it doesn't have the largest image buffer, it clears images from the buffer pretty quickly, so you can fire off extended bursts without long interruptions.

-The Fujifilm X100V is okay for sit-down style vlogs, but it isn't intended for video work.
-While its screen tilts, it can't flip or rotate to face you.
-It also doesn't have any stabilization feature, so video can turn out shaky depending on how steady your hands are.
-It can also easily overheat and shut down while recording 4k video.
+The Fujifilm X100V isn't intended for vlogging, though it isn't bad for recording extra footage on the go.
+While its screen tilts, it can't flip or rotate to face you for walk-and-talk style vlogs.
+It also has no stabilization features, so video can turn out shaky depending on how steady your hands are.
+The camera can also easily overheat and shut down while recording 4k video.
 On the plus side, it's lightweight and compact, making it easy to carry around, with or without a gimbal.
 Video quality is also impressive, particularly in well-lit environments, and it has a reasonably effective autofocus system.

 The Fujifilm X100V is decent for studio video, though it's mainly geared toward photography, not video.
 Video quality in 4k and 1080p is great, with sharply rendered details and colors that pop.
-It supports Log recording to capture a wider dynamic range in video, and on top of F-Log, there's a wide selection of film simulation profiles if you prefer to set the look of your videos in-camera.
-It has a wide complement of inputs and outputs, including a microphone jack, an HDMI output for using an external recorder, but sadly no headphone jack.
-The camera also overheats and shuts down very easily when recording video.
-But so long as you stick to short takes and are careful about the camera's temperature, it can still be a decent choice for capturing B-roll or miscellaneous footage.
+It supports Log recording to capture a wider dynamic range in video.
+On top of F-Log, there's a wide selection of film simulation profiles if you prefer to set the look of your videos in-camera.
+It includes a microphone jack and an HDMI output for using an external recorder, but sadly doesn't have a headphone jack.
+The camera also overheats and shuts down very easily when recording 4k video.
+But if you stick to short takes and are careful about the camera's temperature, it can still be a decent choice for capturing B-roll or miscellaneous footage.

 The Fujifilm X100V isn't designed for action video.
 It isn't meant to be attached to a chest or helmet rig and isn't rugged or waterproof.
 It's also incapable of recording at more than 30 fps in 4k or 60 fps in 1080p, though it does include a high-speed recording mode in 1080p for slow-motion capture.